California State Route 37: Highway upgrading in Vallejo

 By 1955, talks began about upgrading the highway.
 After a proposition to turn much of the route into a toll road failed, it was decided a four-lane freeway would be the best decision.
 However, opposition from residents in surrounding neighborhoods as well as a federal oil embargo only allowed widening of the approach between Fairgrounds Drive and I-80.
 In 1977, a levee broke and flooded a portion of the developed land, turning it into protected wetlands that is home to endangered species.
 Because of its new status, environmental studies were needed in order to continue the project.

 Soon after, the project was split into different phases to handle problems with particular areas.
-It was first divided between the newly created marshlands and the section between Sonoma Blvd.
-(SR 29) and I-80.
-With Marine World being relocated, the city was able to the widen the latter section and build an overpass across Fairgrounds Drive in 1992.
+It was first divided between the newly created marshlands and the section between SR 29 (Sonoma Boulevard) and I-80.
+With Marine World being relocated, the city was able to widen the latter section and build an overpass across Fairgrounds Drive in 1992.